 With this candle, they can enjoy the sweet smell of flowers at any time in their home.

-10. Sola Wood Flower Arrangement (Similar Style), $25 at Color Me Pretty by Dawn
+10. Sola Wood Flower Arrangement (Similar Style), $80 at Petals By Sarah

-Sola flowers are a forever flower they don't wilt or die.
+Sola flowers are forever flowers, they won't wilt or die.
 They make a great decoration for an office desk or the home.
-A succulent version can be found here.

 11. Fabric Tulip Bouquet, $12+ at Betty Pillows Shop